 Over the decades, the Baron Bliss Fund has used money from the savings accumulated on many projects for the benefit of the country.
 The projects completed have benefited all parts in different spheres.
 The Trustees examine and consider carefully requests for capital expenditure on projects; and they ensure that the project is in conformity with the will, can be maintained by the recipient, and will be of ongoing benefit for the people of the country.
 Some projects completed in the past century with the help of the Fund were The Baron Bliss Institute and Promenade, The Bliss School of Nursing, Belize City Water Supply System, Intransit Lounge at Belize International Airport, the Corozal Town Hall and the purchase of land for the building of the City Of Belmopan.

 The many projects realized by the Baron Bliss Trust have benefited thousands of citizens and were all completed in conformity with the desires of the will of Baron Bliss.
 It is safe to say that there will be many more ways and projects through which the practical kindness and affection of Baron Bliss will continue to aid Belize, for years and years to come.
 The trustees of the fund are the Governor General, the Attorney General and the Financial Secretary.

-References: George Reid political activist and writer, Leo Bradley former Chief Librarian, Belize Archives Department, Baron Bliss And His Bounty To Belize, the Belize.com editors, Manolo Romero former Chief Information Officer to the government of Belize.
+References: George Michael Reid political activist and writer, Leo Bradley former Chief Librarian, Belize Archives Department, Baron Bliss And His Bounty To Belize, the Belize.com editors, Manolo Romero Chief Information Officer to the Government of Belize (RET).